StockSharp/doc/en/topics/terminal/user_interface/components/smile_volatility.md

-# Smile volatility
+﻿# Smile volatility

 The **Smile volatility** component is a graphic representation of the expected volatility level for options with the same underlying asset and different strikes.

-To display the volatility smile, you have to select the underlying asset and options based on the prices of which the volatility smile will be built.
+To display the volatility smile, you need to select the underlying asset and options based on the prices of which the volatility smile will be built.

 In addition, you can specify a filter for the exact expiration date of options and filters for minimum\/maximum strikes.